zouharvi/uds-rug-student/README.md

 ### Pre-Experiment

-In a pre-experiment, we will poll the participants what color palette they associate the most with easy-difficulty scale.
+In a pre-experiment, we will poll the participants on what colour palette they associate the most with the easy-difficulty scale.
 If the results are heavily in favour of one specific palette (we expect green-red), we use this one.
 In case of more balanced results, we will offer this selection to the users in P1.